antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 In Mel-frequency wrapping, several triangular filters are applied to the STFT of the signal to create filter banks that emphasize/attenuate certain frequencies and map linear frequency bins to the mel-frequency scale.
-The frequency response of the filter bank is shown in Figure A3.
-Figure A4 also shows how the filter banks affected the spectrogram of the signals' STFTs.
+20 filter banks were used in this case In Figure A3, the frequency response of the filter banks show how the triangular filters are shorter concentrated at the lower frequencies to represent human hearing being more sensitive to lower frequencies.
+The filter banks are triangular and overlapping because it allows smooth response transitions for adjacent frequency bands similar to human hearing.

 |  ![Figure A3: Filter bank for Mel-frequency scale](./Report_Images/filter_bank.png) |
 |:--:|
 | *Figure A3: Filter bank for Mel-frequency scale* |

+Figure A4 compares the spectrograms of the signals before and after applying the filter banks.
+The spectrogram results show the frequency bands being divided into 20 segments that get more precise and small as frequency decreases.
+This represents the mel-frequency scale from the 20 filter banks.

 |  ![Figure A4: Signal spectrograms before and after frequency wrapping](./Report_Images/test3.png) |
 |:--:|